MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/security-saas.md

 This procedure describes how to ensure that your connector is set to show data in Microsoft Secure Score for SaaS app security posture management.

-Any app or app instance with Secure Score recommendations turned on can contribute to your overall Secure Score rating.
-Turn on Secure Score recommendations only for those apps you want to see recommendations for in Secure Score.
-Turning on Secure Score recommendations is irreversible.

 1. In Microsoft Defender XDR, select **Settings** > **Cloud Apps** > **Connected apps** > **App Connectors**.

 1. Use the filter to locate the app where you want to turn on Secure Score recommendations.